zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 ## **Step 11**: Registering a INITLOAD

 Up to now, we created 2 extract processes which are now capturing changes and shipping to Goldengate Microservices instance.
 However, we are not yet loaded our static data directly from source objects to target database.
 This specific process is called Initial-load.
-Steps are similar to the previous extract processes
+Steps are similar to the previous extract processes. _**Ensure that you are connected to source database using the DBLOGIN command**_ before doing next steps.

 1. Again register your initload